harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng.md

 #### Canary

-For Canary strategies, Harness calculates phase instances based on the number of hosts and the number of requested instances per phase.
+For canary strategies, Harness calculates phase instances based on the number of hosts and the number of requested instances per phase.

 Let’s say you have 10 hosts and you add 2 phases with 50% and 100%.
 This means Harness deploys on 5 instances in the first phase and on the rest of the instances in the second phase.